Elvis Andrus Preview, Player Props: White Sox vs. Diamondbacks

-The Chicago White Sox, including Elvis Andrus and his .471 slugging percentage over his past 10 games, battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Guaranteed Rate Field, Wednesday at 2:10 PM ET.
+Elvis Andrus -- with an on-base percentage of .216 in his past 10 games, 90 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Arizona Diamondbacks, with Bryce Jarvis on the mound, on September 28 at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.

 Sportsbook Promo Codes